QAInsights/Performance-Engineers-DevOps/README.md

 This repository helps performance testers and engineers who wants to dive into DevOps and SRE world.

-The objective of this roadmap is not to list every software/solution out there, but give you a perspective.
+The intention of this roadmap is not to list every software/solution out there, but give you a perspective.

 It lists the relevant links, books, courses, certifications and more.
 Feel free to submit a PR.